 Can I get tax free income from my company?

 Yes.
-In the tax year 2020-21 a shareholder in a limited company can normally receive up to £2000 of dividends tax free.
+In the current tax year a shareholder in a limited company can normally receive up to £2000 of dividends tax free.

 *Sign up now and benefit from expert advice and support designed juist for landlords.

 Our limited company tax service is for you if…